Being Salmon, Being Human - the Performance

 For the performance, Martin joins forces with Norwegian-British storyteller Georgiana Keable, renowned Sami joiker and composer Torgeir Vassvik, and the Norwegian folklorist and storyteller Tiril Bryn.
 The storytelling unfolds alongside Torgeir's evocative, haunting soundscape.
 Together we take a deep-dive into the pancultural encounter between humans and salmon, into stories told since time immemorial, practical knowledge passed on through the generations, and wisdom carried into our time through ancient music.
 We encounter some of the warriors who have stood up in defense of the fish.
 And we encounter her, the sentient being.
 Born with a fierce determination to tune in to the speech of all things - to rain shower, lunar cycle, earth's magnetism, algae bloom, or blue whale's thousand-mile chant - she learns, as she matures, to think like the ocean.
 She becomes the ocean thinking itself within her.
 What is it like to be her?
 What is it like to be her feedlot cousin, whose life cycle is determined by the demands of a global capital market?
 How do we grasp that modern story of exploitation?
 And what clues do we find both in the wisdom of old and in contemporary science to stand up against the suffering of these present days, to unweave dysfunctional stories, and to re-story the ancient human-Earth relationship?

 The group has been touring in England, Scotland, Canada, the US, and Norway, with both a Norwegian-language version and an English-language version of the performance.
-We are currently preparing a tour to the Great Lakes Region in winter 2020, and we have been invited to bring the work to the United Nations Permanent Forum for Indigenous Issues in New York City in April 2020.
+We are visiting the Great Lakes Region of Canada as well as Northern Sweden in winter 2020. and we have been invited to bring the work to the United Nations in 2021.